 Now in some pulse valves, well in all pulse valves, there’s a little bleed hole.
 And often times, there’s a pin this particular one, has a little pin right here that this allows the air pressure to equalize between the two halves of the valve.

-So once we pull off the old diaphragm kit, we can grab the new diaphragm.
+Once we pull off the old diaphragm kit, we can grab the new diaphragm.
 And the first thing we want to do is find out where that bleed hole is in the diaphragm.
-And here it’s this hole right here.
-And we’re gonna place that right over the pin.
+Here, it’s this hole right here.
+We’re gonna place that right over the pin.

 Typically though these aluminum bodies; it’s really hard to damage them.
 I don’t usually see problems with them.
 It’s usually the diaphragms that go.